EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 	- e.g. Resource name is *exec-iscsi*
 	- Should depend on the Floating IP resource and Mirror disk resource.
 		- Add Floating IP and Mirror disk resources in the **Dependency** tab.
-	- Replace scripts with new scripts below:
+	- Replace scripts with the new scripts below:

 		*start.sh*
 		```